CNWY40010 Conway Lecture & Seminar Series

 Credits ECTS 2.5

-Registration Closing - 07 October 2022
+Registration Closing - 17 October 2023

-Places available 60 (approx)
+Places available 60 (approx.)

 Course structure

 The module is delivered over the full academic year and each student is required to attend a minimum of 60% of the CLASS seminars during this time.
-Given current public health guidelines, seminars will be online until mid-December at least.

 Credit requirements